hsph-bst236/HW-Data_Structures/README.md

 ### Problem 2

-- Follow the instructions in [1brc](https://github.com/ifnesi/1brc#submitting) to create the data
+- Run `python3 -m pip install -r requirements.txt` and then `python3 createMeasurements.py` to create the data.
+See [1brc](https://github.com/ifnesi/1brc#submitting) for additional options.
+Note that the data contains the city name and a temperature measurement.
-- Write Python code to print out the 25th,50th, 75th quantile of temperature per station, alphabetically ordered.
-(And try to make the processing fast)
+- Write Python code to print out the mean and standard deviation of the temperature measurements per station, alphabetically ordered.
+(And try to make the processing as fast as possible)
 - Write R code to print out the min, max, mean of temperature per station, alphabetically ordered.
 - Measure the time of the R and python code and analyze the bottleneck.
-- With the help of AI, visualize the data in html.
-You have the flexibility to decide what to illustrate.
-You can refer to  [GWAS diverse monitor](https://gwasdiversitymonitor.com/)

-## To Dos

-- [ ] Specify the detailed instructions for the homework (format the output of the code so we can check the correctness and rank the performance automatically)

-- [ ] For visualization, do we have better reference?
-I want them to make a R.shiny like interactive website with map visualization
+- Create an interactive website to visualize the data.
+Some ideas include an R shiny interactive map displaying the location of the stations and their temperatures.
+See [this example](https://github.com/phillipnicol/shinyapp_demo) that was created by following [this tutorial](https://hbctraining.github.io/Training-modules/RShiny/lessons/shinylive.html).
+A more detailed example is [GWAS diverse monitor](https://gwasdiversitymonitor.com/).
+We strongly recommend using generative to AI to help design the visualization.